RECENT SITE ADDITIONS (NEW!)

 The optimal aviary for a Chukar would contain at the minimum of 64 square feet of ground space for two birds.
 Flooring of the aviary should be well drained with a substrate of sand and gravel.
 The birds can be particularly hard on planted ground cover, but you can wrap small shrubs and grasses in wire until established enough that the birds cannot destroy them.
 Height of the aviary varies.
 I always wanted to walk comfortably inside mine, so would make them at least six and half feet.
 This allowed me room to move around to clean as well as the opportunity to add "furniture" to the aviary to give the birds enrichment.
 Large rocks placed in various locations as well as logs and even building a small cliff-like structure that the male would perch and call upon each morning.

 Chukar are extremely tough and hardy birds, able to withstand weather extremes in both directions.
-Very important to allow for well drainage in the aviary, standing water with mud can carry a host of bacterial that is lethal to Chukar.
+Very important to allow for good drainage in the aviary, standing water with mud can carry a host of bacteria that is lethal to Chukar.
 Small Cedar trees (pruned of course) provide a wonderful natural shelter as well as shade.
-The birds do need a location of the aviary to escape the rain, snow, and direct sunlight, so landscape accordingly.
+The birds do need a location in the aviary to escape the rain, snow, and direct sunlight, so landscape accordingly.
 Chukar typically spend the night roosting on the ground rather than on a perch.
 Observe your birds during the night to find their favorite roosting spot which will allow you to add to this location to protect them from overnight storms.
 Rarely do the birds seek refuge in a coop, but you can always provide one with dry straw on the coldest nights.

 I have been criticized on various internet forums for these types of aviaries.
-Often with the notion that is too expensive or impracticable.
+Often with the notion that it is too expensive or impracticable.
 One cannot repeat this enough - Chukar are a wild species!
 Their time in captivity is only a fraction of that of domesticated chickens and even guineafowl.
 Many keepers in the desire to produce and make money often cut corners and go for the easiest options.
 Thousands of Chukar in the United States live their entire lives in a complete wire cage, all sides, nothing but wire.
 Yes, the birds lay eggs and even produce young, but what type of life is this?
 The argument is that the wire flooring prevents disease.
 True, but so does living in a bubble.
-The birds can kept on the ground if you can provide the proper enclosure for them.
+The birds can be kept on the ground if you can provide the proper enclosure for them.
 The birds will show normal behavior, be generally stronger, and certainly have a better quality of life.

 Briefly regarding expense on landscaping these aviaries.
 The only expense, aside from construction costs, was time and gasoline.
 All materials were collected from the surrounding area including the often invasive Eastern Red Cedar.
 Only your imagination should limit you.

 Chukar should be kept in pairs during the breeding period and typically should be the only ground bird in the aviary as both sexes can become quite aggressive.
 Chukar should never be kept on the same ground as domesticated fowl.
 Not only will aggression take place, but Chukar are not immune to many common ailments that afflict the domesticated birds.
 As with most wild game birds, the larger the aviary the better.
-With a large size, you could had perching birds, hookbills, or doves to the aviary.
+With a large size, you could add perching birds, hookbills, or doves to the aviary.

 Chukar are versatile breeders in captivity.
 The hens begin to seek out nesting locations in April.
 Sites are usually nothing more than a scrape on the ground near a cover source.
 The clutch consists of about 12 speckled cream colored eggs which take approximately 24 days to hatch.
-It has been noted that many captive Chukar will not incubate their own eggs, but this often due to housing and disruption.
+It has been noted that many captive Chukar will not incubate their own eggs, but this is often due to housing and disruption.
 If eggs are removed for artificial incubation, it is not unusual for a single female to lay as many as 50 eggs per season.
 In proper settings, the hen will hatch and both sexes will tend the rearing of the chicks which take about 60 days to reach adult size.
 If another clutch is wanted, the chicks can be removed at about 30 days.